Graduate Admissions Information

 The Physics Department typically admits 8 - 10 students into our Ph.D. program each year.
 Generally, admission decisions are made during the Spring for entry into our program in the Fall.
 The graduate application deadline is January 1st.

 Interested applicants apply through the Graduate School of Arts and Sciences admissions office.
-The admissions office manages the application process and then the Physics Admissions Committee reviews the files and make decisions.
+The admissions office manages the application process and then the Physics Admissions Committee reviews the files and makes decisions.
 Consideration of applications begins in February.
-Students submitting applications before December 31st will be eligible for Early Admission to our graduate program upon written request.

-In addition to the general admissions requirements, applicants are required to take the GRE Test and the Advanced Test in physics.
-Applicants whose first language is not English must take the Test of English as a Foreign Language (TOEFL) exam.
+In addition to the general admissions requirements, applicants are urged allthough not required to take the GRE Test and the Advanced Test in physics.
+Applicants whose first language is not English must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
 Please see the department requirements page for a list of all admissions requirements.

 Support for qualified students is available in the form of teaching assistantships and tuition remission.
 Research assistantships are also available during the summer and academic year, depending on research area and the extent of current funding.
 Boston College often offers minority fellowships to U.S. citizens and permanent residents on a competitive basis.
 Boston College is also a member of the National Physical Sciences Consortium, which sponsors graduate fellowships for women and minorities.